diasurgical/devilution/README.md

 # Legal
 Devilution is released to the Public Domain.
 The documentation and function provided by Devilution may only be utilized with assets provided by ownership of Diablo.

+The source code in this repository is for non-commerical use only.
+If you use the source code you may not charge others for access to it or any derivative work thereof.

 Battle.net(R) - Copyright (C) 1996 Blizzard Entertainment, Inc. All rights reserved.
 Battle.net and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

 Diablo(R) - Copyright (C) 1996 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.